Pennsylvania Roads - I-376/US 22/US 30 WB

 Starting off with just a little button copy, a bad shield, and a bad OLD EXIT tab.
 I said tab.
 It's supposed to be a small but separate sign, i.e. something you can actually read.

 Have a couple of bridges.
-The tall arch is Brinton Rd. and the low arch is Edgewood Ave. alongside a railroad.
+The tall arch is Maple Ave./Brinton Rd. and the low arch is Edgewood Ave. alongside a railroad.
 That low, narrow bridge is a remnant of the original highway here, Parkway East, built in the 1950's as part of the Penn-Lincoln Parkway.
 US 22 and US 30 are the Penn and Lincoln Highways, not coincidentally, and since they multiplex with I-279 to the southwest of Pittsburgh, that highway is Parkway West.

-A bunch of pull-offs and the 10th St. Bridge.
+More button copy featuring a bunch of pull-offs, broken in the third photo by an exit tab California-style that belongs outside the confines of the rectangle.
 The freeway may or may not have been constructed with the pullouts (or pull - offs) originally, but full shoulders would not fit between the city and the Monongahela River.

 One last pullout and a bunch of bubble shields.
 PennDOT stupidly removed all the destinations for I-279 and replaced it with something completely redundant.
 What was wrong with anything that was there before?
 And what was NORTH patched over?
+Chris Commans hypothesizes there may have been other route shields and "Three Rivers Stadium."
+Okay, so leave the route shields and put the new stadium name if that's the case.

 Switch to the eastbound side